2. It is recommended to perform the following preliminary checks to determine the condition of the clutch.

 3. Flywheel

-4. guide bearing
+4. Guide bearing

 5. Friction disc

-6. Pressure plate
+6. Pressure disc

 7. Release bearing